 Students are encouraged to participate in all aspects of communal Jewish life.
-Junior Congregation services are held throughout the year, so that students can experience Shabbat with their peers.
 Holiday celebrations through ritual, prayer, music and crafts are an integral part of life in the Religious School.
 Students participate actively in the Temple’s Mitzvah Day and send greeting cards to U.S. servicemen and women serving abroad several times a year.

-The Temple Avodah Religious School is home to over onehundred and fifty students in grades one through twelve.
-Middle and High schoolers attended our 7-12 Grade program called Kesher Kef that is housed at Temple Avodah.
+The Temple Avodah Religious School is home to over one hundred students in grades one through twelve.
+Middle and High schoolers attend our 7-12 Grade program called Kesher Kef that is housed at Temple Avodah.
 Classes usually have no more than fifteen to eighteen students, so that teachers can develop close working relationships with their students.
 Classes meet once weekly in all grades for two hours.
-In addition, grade six students meet for small group tutorials once a week with the professional staff (Rabbi, Cantorial Soloist, Educator).
-Students are expected to attend scheduled Junior Congregation services on Friday nights as well.
-We offer a class for students in grades three through six with special needs.
-In grades four through seven, the curriculum is departmentalized into Hebrew and Judaic studies classes.
+Students are encouraged to attend services on Friday nights as well.
+We provide support for students in grades three through six with special needs.

 This program is an oasis of time and space where our children will decompress, connect with their friends and get to know the Rabbi, Cantorial Soloist and Educational Director, while they reflect on their busy and sometimes stressful lives within a Jewish context.
 The program focuses on celebrating Jewish Culture and the core principles that have made Judaism withstand the test of time.
 All of this happens with food, friends and various mediums of self expression and activities that will be at the center of each and every session.